About Natural Childbirth at NH+C

 We offer a nurturing, family-centered and safe environment that allows you to focus on the miracle of your new baby.
 The Birth Center provides a customized natural labor and delivery experience in a safe hospital setting.
 Sometimes things just don’t go as planned.
 You’re only moments away from experts who can step in should a problem arise.

 The expanded Birth Center was built with mothers in mind.
 Some of the features to aid in natural childbirth include:

-- Soaking tubs for hydrotherapy
+- Soaking tubs and showers for hydrotherapy

 - A water birth suite

 - Natural childbirth aids in all labor and delivery rooms:

 - Squat bar

 The Labor and Delivery Team